Healthy Lifestyle for Diabetes: Diet, Exercise & 7-Day Plan Guide

 Lifestyle Changes for Type 1 Diabetes

-These modern devices provide real-time data, helping you learn exactly how to stay healthy with diabetes type 1.
-You must also carry fast-acting glucose tablets everywhere to treat sudden, dangerous hypoglycemic crashes.
+I always advise my patients to use continuous glucose monitoring technology to track their numbers.
+These modern devices provide real-time data, teaching you how to stay healthy with diabetes type 1.
+You must also carry fast-acting glucose tablets everywhere to treat sudden hypoglycemic crashes.

 Lifestyle Modification for Diabetes (Complete Guide)